 We do not believe that the policy should create any barriers.
-We will ensure that all communication regarding the upgrade will be available in alternative formats upon and that the application is as accessible as possible.
+We will ensure that all communication regarding the upgrade will be available in alternative formats upon request and have put in place reasonable adjustments to ensure no none is excluded.